Mineralogy (mining company)

-Mineralogy is a mining company owned by Clive Palmer of Queensland, Australia.
-Mineralogy's mining projects are now producing and generating income.
+Mineralogy is an Australian mining company owned by Clive Palmer.
+The company is involved in mining exploration and development, principally iron ore, in Western Australia.
+Mineralogy had assets of A$594 million in 2018.
+It entered a US$415 million arrangement with the Chinese company CITIC in 2006.
+Mineralogy and CITIC have been in legal disputes over royalties and other matters since 2013.

+History

+Mineralogy was founded in 1984 by Clive Palmer, who had become wealthy through property development in the Gold Coast.
+In 1985, the company acquired exploration leases for magnetite tenements in Cape Preston, Pilbara, from the U.S. iron ore processor M. A. Hanna Company.
+Palmer transferred the tenement's soon-to-expire exploration rights to his Queensland property company, GSS Homes.

-Mineralogy signed a deal with the Chinese infrastructure company CITIC Pacific to develop a small portion of a large iron ore deposit in the Pilbara region of Western Australia.
-The agreement involves the development of two magnetite mines and construction of port infrastructure at Cape Preston.
+In 2006, it signed a deal with the Chinese infrastructure company CITIC Pacific to develop a small portion of a large iron ore deposit in the Pilbara region of Western Australia.
+The agreement involved the development of two magnetite mines and construction of port infrastructure at Cape Preston.
 According to Palmer the company owns more than 1000 km2 of land in the region.
 Mineralogy was paid US$415 million for the rights to mine the ore.
 According to Palmer the reserves contain 160 billion tonnes of iron ore.

-The company owns thermal coal deposits situated in the Galilee Basin.
+In 2009, Mineralogy acquired the Australian coal mining company Waratah Coal.
+By 2012, Mineralogy acquired the rights to thermal coal deposits situated in the Galilee Basin.
 Estimates of the size of the deposits reach 100 billion tonnes of coal.

-Mineralogy has been in a long running legal dispute with CITIC Limited’s (formerly CITIC Pacific Limited) Australian subsidiary companies that are exploiting the magnetite mine in the Pilbara region of Western Australia.
+Mineralogy has been in a long-running legal dispute with CITIC Limited's (formerly CITIC Pacific Limited) Australian subsidiary companies that are exploiting the magnetite mine in the Pilbara region of Western Australia.
 In 2013 Mineralogy commenced legal proceedings to resolve a dispute about royalties it claimed to be due to it, which in 2017 the Western Australian Supreme Court delivered judgement in favour of Mineralogy.
 The CITIC parties appealed the decision of the trial judge to the Court of Appeal, but lost.

 The outcome of the proceedings above is that Mineralogy received US$350 million with ongoing royalties of US$ 200 million annually.
-As at 30 June 2018, Mineralogy had consolidated Net Asset Position reported at a value of AUD $450,959,878 (audited).
+As at 30 June 2018, Mineralogy had consolidated Net Asset Position reported at a value of AUD $451 million (audited).

-On 27 September 2018, Clive Palmer also confirmed that as a result of the wins in the Western Australian Courts and the subsequent payments of royalties to Mineralogy, work has re-commenced by Blue Star Line to build Titanic II.
-Blue Star Line is a subsidiary company of Mineralogy.

-Titanic II is forecast to set sail in 2022, and to follow the original route of the Titanic.
+On 27 September 2018, Clive Palmer also confirmed that as a result of the wins in the Western Australian Courts and the subsequent payments of royalties to Mineralogy, work has re-commenced by Mineralogy subsidiary Blue Star Line to build the ocean liner Titanic II.
+The ship was forecast to set sail in 2022, and to follow the original route of the Titanic.

 Mineralogy took Western Australia to the High Court over the Iron Ore Processing (Mineralogy Pty Ltd) Agreement Amendment Act 2022 in Mineralogy v Western Australia, but lost.

+As of 2023, Mineralogy has ten exploration and prospecting permits in New Zealand, spanning over 306,000 ha, over 93,000 ha of which overlap with conservation land, including near Lake Brunner.